$L^{p}$-estimates, local well-posedness and controllability for linear and semilinear backward SPDEs: Applications to controllability

 \section{Applications to controllability}

-The goal of this part is to present some applications to the control of backward stochastic parabolic equations at the linear level first then at the nonlinear level.
-In particular, we will prove \Cref{thm:control}.
+{The goal of this section is to present some applications to the control of backward stochastic parabolic equations, first in the linear case and then in the nonlinear framework.
+In particular, we will prove \Cref{thm:control} and \Cref{theo:control_semi}.}